XamS9/mini-bootcamp/src/frontend/README.md

 * Clone project
 * Go to src/frontend
 * Run `npm i` command to install dependencies
+* rename `.env.template` file to `.env` and fill the variable with your current data.
 * Start the frontend server using `npm start`

 ## Dev

-* .env file has the REACT_APP_URL variable with backend url
+* .env file has the REACT_APP_URL variable with backend url,